bissenj/bissenj/README.md

 ### Hi there 👋

-I'm a professional Full Stack Developer since 2004 who has worked with a variety of organizations from large fortune 500 companies, non-profits, and even my own local small business.
+I'm a professional Full Stack Developer since 2004 who has worked with a variety of organizations from large fortune 500 companies, to non-profits, and even my own local small business.

 #### I’m currently working on ####